mcschmitz/gpt3-signalbot/ReadMe.md

 # GPT3-Signalbot

 Tired of replying to your Signal messages?
-Let GPT-3 take care of it
+Let GPT-3 take care of it.

+This repository is based on [René Filip's signalbot](https://github.com/filipre/signalbot), and [bbernhard's Signal CLI REST Api](https://github.com/bbernhard/signal-cli-rest-api)

 ## ⚙️ Setup
 To run, please make sure that you have Python 3.9, and docker installed.
 To install the dependencies run